Many or all companies we feature compensate us. Compensation and editorial

 Lenders that allow HELOC cosigners

-Very few HELOC lenders allow cosigners.
+Few HELOC lenders allow cosigners.
 The LendEDU team spent hours consulting company websites and speaking with mortgage specialists to determine which HELOCs can have cosigners.

 Based on our research, many of the popular HELOC lenders don’t allow non-occupant cosigners on home equity products.
-However, a few do make exceptions.
+However, a few make exceptions.

 This table highlights which HELOCs allow co-signers, which allow co-borrowers (aka, someone already listed on your mortgage), and which ones allow neither.